-How to apply step-by-step with screenshots
+Step-by-step instructions to apply with screenshots

+How much you owe each month should be outlined in your contract.
 Boro has two options for repayment: automatic payments or check.
 Automatic payments involve less work — just connect your bank account and Boro automatically deducts your repayment each month when it’s due.
-If you pay by check, you’ll need to send it a few days before your payment is due to make sure Boro receives it on time.
+If you pay by check, you’ll need to send it a few days before your payment is due to make sure Boro receives it in time.

 If you’re more than 15 days late on a payment, Boro charges a late fee of $15.
 It might also show up on your credit report and hurt your credit score.
-If you’re concerned you’ll be late or have any additional questions about your loan, call 1-800-840-6604.
+If you’re concerned you’ll be late or have any additional questions about your loan, call 800-840-6604.

 Frequently asked questions

 Anna Serio is a trusted lending expert and certified Commercial Loan Officer who's published more than 1,000 articles on Finder to help Americans strengthen their financial literacy.
 A former editor of a newspaper in Beirut, Anna writes about personal, student, business and car loans.
 Today, digital publications like Business Insider, CNBC and the Simple Dollar feature her professional commentary, and she earned an Expert Contributor in Finance badge from review site Best Company in 2020.

 Boro is one of a handful of lenders willing to work with college students — especially international students.
 While its rates don’t start as low as your standard personal loan provider, it’s one of the most competitive financing options out there for the borrowers it works with.